 They will give you the heads up on any opportunities.
 This should be more than a drive-through with the baby.

 Any contacts you make in the course of your daily life may help.
-Keep business cards, follow careers and stay in touch ( see above)
+Keep business cards, follow careers and stay in touch ( see above.)
+Maintain your LinkedIn activity.

 5. Consider working from home

-Is there anything you can do before you return to work to ease yourself gently into a business environment ?
+Is there anything you can do before you return to work to ease yourself gently into a business environment?
 Set up a side hustle or work freelance.